pingidentity/pingidentity-devops-getting-started/docs/server-profiles/README.md

 Ping Identity Server Profiles are used to provide the configuration, data, environment details to Ping Identity Docker Images.

+## Security Warning

+The server profiles referenced within this repository are for demo and documentation purposes only.
+They contain default keys/credentials etc and are not suitable for production and carry a substantial security risk.

+For additional information, please see [SECURITY.md](../../SECURITY.md)

 ## Available Server Profiles

 There are several Ping Identity Server Profiles available in the Ping Identity Github repositories.
 They are outlined in the table below.